How to Sell High-Dimensional Data Optimally: Introduction

 \section{Introduction}

 Consider the problem of selling proprietary data so as to maximize revenue.
 The prevalence and importance of this problem in practice are by this point firmly-established.
 In fact, the Electronic Frontier Foundation identified 1,400 separate data {\em brokers} operating in the United States as of 2025,\footnote{\url{https://www.eff.org/document/appendix-b-databrokerfullregistry2025}} to say nothing of the number of individual {\em sellers} on these platforms.
-And while the training of machine learning models is just one use of data, the race for ever-increasing size and sophistication all but guarantees that the value of high-quality data will rise in step.
+Secondary data in the financial industry (so-called ``alternative data'') alone constituted an \$18 billion market in 2025, and is expected to grow 60\% yearly through 2030.\footnote{\url{https://www.grandviewresearch.com/industry-analysis/alternative-data-market}} The market for data for B2C marketing is higher by at least an order of magnitude.\footnote{\url{https://hbr.org/2020/05/buying-consumer-data-tread-carefully}} And most recently, the training of large-scale machine learning models has created another market for data, and the race for ever-increasing size and sophistication in these models all but guarantees that the value of high-quality data will rise in step.

 Any principled approach to this problem must deal with a set of challenges that include, at the very least, (a) designing a set of potential data ``products,'' (b) identifying the value that potential buyers place on these products, and (c) selecting the optimal subset of products to offer, together with their corresponding optimal prices.
 Much of the prior work on selling data addresses strict subsets of these challenges, often in the context of stylized or parametric models.